SowjanyaSurisetty/QA-test/Answers to technical questions.md

 # 1. How long did you spend on the technical test?
 What would you add to your solution if you had more time?
 If you didn't spend much time on the technical test, then use this as an opportunity to explain what you would add.

-I spend almost 4 hours to complete the task.
-If given more time I could implement Page Object model and can keep more optimistic.
+I spend almost 4 hours to complete this task.I used Robotframework but stepdefinitions are generated in cucumber framework If given more time, I could also generate step definitions by using cucumber framework and I could implement Page Object model and can keep more optimistic.

 # 2. What do you think is the most interesting trend in test automation?

 The most important thing in testing is when ever a new feature is developed Tester need not test the all the test cases manually again and again.
 I can just Automate the new feature for already existing automated test cases which saves lot of time and cost.
-Also the most important trend as per 2020 QA Automation testing includes..
+Also the most important trend as per 2020 QA Automation testing includes.

         - Web Testing (tools used Selenium,Cucumber,Cypress)
         - API Testing (Rest Assured,Postman,SoapUI)
         - Mobile Testing(Appium)